Macker85/finding-football/README.md

     - Users looking to find a game of football they can join in an area close to them
     - Users can add games to the site looking for players
-    - Users looking to enjoy the social aspect of football by shaing photos and linking through social media networks
+    - Users looking to enjoy the social aspect of football by sharing photos and linking through social media networks

 ## User Stories